 Maine also has policies and laws in place to help you get your high school diploma if your experience has been considerably disrupted by homelessness, hospitalization, foster care, out-of-district placement, or youth development center placement.
-Learn more at this site: www.maine.gov/education/disruption/index.shtml
+Learn more at this site:

-You might be able to get additional help with tutors, special education classes, social workers, modified work load, and classes that better meet your needs.
-Remember, it is very important that you talk with your caseworker, foster parents, teachers, KMCC Liaison, or other trusted adults if you are struggling in school.
+You might be able to get additional help with tutors, special education classes, social workers' support, modified work load, and classes that better meet your needs.
+Remember, it is very important that you talk with your caseworker, foster parents, teachers, or other trusted adults if you are struggling in school.
 "Every kid in care who has graduated from high school has worked just as hard, if not harder to succeed.
 We all deserve the same opportunity as any other kid, and we need the help of the state to make this happen."